mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-04-16-lets-pick-this-rule-i-like-the-way-it-sounds/index.md

 ---
-title: "Lets pick this rule, I like the way it sounds"
+blog: shalveena.com
+categories:
+- journal
 date: "2013-04-16"
-categories:
-  - "journal"
+title: Lets pick this rule, I like the way it sounds
 ---

 Sometimes, at some point of our career as litigators, we come across one of _those_ lawyers or law firms.
 Yes, one of _those_ that make life infinitely more difficult than it has to be, that make a mountain from an ant hill.